apache/flink-web/contributing/improve-website.md

 - The `_posts` directory contains blog posts.
 Each blog post is written as one Markdown file.
 To contribute a post, add a new file there.
 - The `_includes/` directory contains includeable files such as the navigation bar or the footer.
 - The `docs/` directory contains copies of the documentation of Flink for different releases.
 There is a directory inside `docs/` for each stable release and the latest SNAPSHOT version.
 The build script is taking care of the maintenance of this directory.
-- The `content/` directory contains the generated HTML files from Jekyll.
-It is important to place the files in this directory since the Apache Infrastructure to host the Flink website is pulling the HTML content from his directory.
+- The `content/` directory contains the generated HTML files from Hugo.
+It is important to place the files in this directory since the Apache Infrastructure that hosts the Flink website is pulling the HTML content from his directory.
 (For committers: When pushing changes to the website git, push also the updates in the `content/` directory!)

 ## Update or extend the documentation